Clean Tech Innovation

 FORGE: Canadian biofuel start-up FORGE Hydrocarbons Corp is building a first-of-its-kind CAD$30 million commercial-scale, biofuel production plant in Sombra, Ontario with a capability of 7.5 million gallons of renewable fuels annually.
 These fuels include renewable jet fuel, diesel and naphtha from waste fats and oils which are cheaper to produce than conventional renewable diesel and require no specialized blending infrastructure.

-Varennes Carbon Recycling: A waste-to-low-carbon-fuels plant in Québec, the facility will produce lower-carbon fuels and renewable chemicals products from non-recyclable waste.
-The plant will treat more than 200,000 tonnes of non-recyclable waste and wood waste per year with an annual production of nearly 125 million litres of low carbon fuels.
+Varennes Carbon Recycling: A waste-to-fuels plant in Québec, the facility will produce fuels and chemicals products from non-recyclable waste.
+The plant will treat more than 200,000 tonnes of non-recyclable waste and wood waste per year with an annual production of nearly 125 million litres of fuels.

 Renewable Power